 - Tank Goodness: Near the end, Henderson and company steal a National Guard tank and drive it through a mall full of zombies.
 It is a testament to the sheer insanity of the campaign that this merits a single sentence of description from the narrator.

 - Taxidermy Terror: After killing a shoggoth at the first cultist church, Henderson has the remains stuffed and turned into a Halloween decoration.

-- They Killed Kenny Again: "Nowhere"'s characters have a habit of dying.
-It reached its apex when four characters died in one session.
+- They Killed Kenny Again: ASCN's characters have a habit of dying.
+It reached its apex when four of his characters died in one session.

 - Unexplained Accent: Henderson has a thick Scottish slur that he slips into when he gets angry, as he drinks, or whenever WHM feels like it, despite the character not being Scottish.

-- Wham Line: The moment which let everyone know exactly what Henderson was and that nothing would be the same for the campaign.MUCKLE DAMRED CULTI 'AIR EH NAMBLIES BE KEEPIN' ME WEE MEN!?!?
+- The moment which let everyone know exactly what Henderson was and that nothing would be the same for the campaign.MUCKLE DAMRED CULT!
+'AIR EH NAMBLIES BE KEEPIN' ME WEE MEN!?!?

 - What the Hell, Hero?: After A Self Called Nowhere's fourth character death in the same session (all of which were caused by intent or negligence by Henderson), he had it out with Waffle House Millionaire in private.
 To WHM's credit, he accepted the criticism, and the remaining character deaths for A Self Called Nowhere in that campaign were not directly due to Henderson's actions or negligence, but due to bad luck or being in a hopeless situation.

-- Worthy Opponent: After Henderson mortally wounded Hastur in The Last Stand, the Elder God commended him for pulling it off, not expecting him to be capable of doing so.
+- Worthy Opponent: After Henderson mortally wounded Hastur in a Last Stand, the Elder God commended him for pulling it off, not expecting him to be capable of doing so.